The following information applies to the students in the Class of 2016.

 Students who do not complete the remediation process cannot be assured of an on-time graduation.

 Each student will be scheduled to attend one OPEN SKILLS PRACTICE SESSION for the procedural skills portion of the GCE exam.
 Open lab practice sessions are 2 hours long and date assignment is based on exam date and of the Graham Clinical Performance Center availability.
-As a reminder, the pass level for the procedural skills portion of the exam is 100% on each of the 12 skills assessed.
+As a reminder, the pass level for the procedural skills portion of the exam is 100% on the 8 skills assessed which includes: Timeout, Oxygen Delivery, Bag-Valve Mask, 12- Lead EKG Placement, Venipuncture, Metered Dose Inhaler, Suturing, Foley Catheter.
+The remaining skills will also be tested during the GCE; however, the grade for these remaining skills is formative ONLY.
 Please take advantage of your assigned practice time to avoid any additional remediation.

 Clerkship Directors have been notified that students need to be released for their scheduled practice time, but may request that students return to the hospital site following this session.